 After 5 days in bed and no obvious signs of improvement, I gritted my teeth and set off with my backpack and Mr Mucus clasped to my chest.

-Asking my doctor for advice after his antibiotics had failed, was a waste of time.
-Honking like a goose when I talked, with an impressive crackly cough and a rattling chest, grounding me was the only sensible option.
+If I had asked my doctor for advice after his antibiotics had failed, it would have been a waste of time.
+Honking like a goose when I talked, with an impressive crackly cough and a rattling chest, he would have grounded me for sure.
 But nothing was going to stop me.
 The lure of the sun and the craving for natural vitamin C was overwhelming.
 And the 12.5 hours getting here?
 It was worth every minute.
 It’s currently 7.30p.m. and it’s 28C.